department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Submission Experience.md

 - Veterans better understand how to track their claims (Claims Status Tool)
 - Veterans have access to an outline of copy of their information and list of documents submitted

-# Risks
+# Risks & Challenges
+1. This work is dependent on the migration from EVSS to Lighthouse's Submit endpoint
-1. Technical complexity of /submit endpoint migration
+2. Technical complexity of /submit endpoint migration
-2. Some unknowns with email confirmations
+3. Some unknowns with email confirmations
     1. Content guidance and landscape of existing email confirmations on va.gov
     2. Technical implementation
-3. Uncertain what we can get back about claim status in all cases immediately after submission
+4. Uncertain what we can get back about claim status in all cases immediately after submission
-4. User research will require planning around some challenges
+5. User research will require planning around some challenges
     1. Might want to have Veterans submit actual claims, which we know is difficult to recruit for and usually involves sensitive info
     2. Otherwise, how might we understand whether our attempts to mitigate duplicate submissions will work?
-5. Any changes to the Claims Status Tool that impact how the Veteran access their claim information or what they are able to track as related to submission may need a copy/link changes
+6. Any changes to the Claims Status Tool that impact how the Veteran access their claim information or what they are able to track as related to submission may need a copy/link changes
-6. Will need careful collaboration with back-up path and document failures to identify all use cases for full submission flow to make sure there are no missing or inaccurate notifications
+7. Will need careful collaboration with back-up path and document failures to identify all use cases for full submission flow to make sure there are no missing or inaccurate notifications

 # Plan